Frequently Asked Questions

 - applied for provincial and federal infrastructure grants not available to private companies to address naturally occurring arsenic and manganese in the City’s water; and is,

-- partnering with RES'EAU WaterNET, a research organization out of UBC that is able to tap into a vast network of experts nationally and internationally who can help us achieve our goals as we move towards building the arsenic and manganese treatment plants.
+- partnered with RES'EAU WaterNET, a research organization out of UBC that is able to tap into a vast network of experts nationally and internationally who can help us achieve our goals as we move towards building the arsenic and manganese treatment processes.

-- The City will operate the treatment plants, prepare and execute capital and maintenance plans, read water meters, perform water quality testing, and prepare annual reports.
+- The City will operate the treatment processes, prepare and execute capital and maintenance plans, read water meters, perform water quality testing, and prepare annual reports.

 Are we joining Metro Vancouver’s water system?